 How to Play Online Blackjack

-Blackjack, also known as twenty-one, is a card game of skill and luck.
+Blackjack, also known as twenty-one, is a card game of skill and luck, and unlike many of the slots casino games we offer, is a departure from the norm.
 The object of the game is to draw a hand whose value is higher than that of the dealer's hand, but without going over 21.
 If you go over 21, you "bust" and automatically lose.